Inferring Hidden Symmetries of Exotic Magnets from Detecting Explicit Order Parameters: Local constraints at phase boundaries

 \section{Local constraints at phase boundaries}

 In general, at a phase boundary, the competition between the orders of the two phases can lead to more subtle properties such as an enhanced symmetry or an (emergent) local constraint.
 In this section we discuss the local constraints learned at the phase boundaries in the phase diagram of Figure~\ref{fig:pd}.
-The cases $\varphi = \frac{\pi}{2}$ and $\varphi = \frac{3\pi}{2}$ correspond to pure Kitaev models and are not discussed here further because we already know from Ref.~\cite{Liu20} that TK-SVM is able to learn the ground-state constraints for classical Kitaev spin liquids.
+The cases $\varphi = \frac{\pi}{2}$ and $\frac{3\pi}{2}$ correspond to pure Kitaev models and are not discussed here further because we already know from Ref.~\cite{Liu21} that TK-SVM is able to learn the ground-state constraints for classical Kitaev spin liquids.
 We focus here therefore on the boundaries at $\varphi = \frac{3\pi}{4}$ and $ \frac{7\pi}{4}$.

-Learning local constraints follows the same procedure as learning magnetic orders but now a rank-$2$ TK-SVM able to detect quadratic correlations must be used.
-Figure~\ref{fig:C_phi9} shows the $C_{\mu\nu}$ matrix for $\varphi = \frac{3\pi}{4}$.
+In general, a rank-$n$ TK-SVM detects rank-$n$ tensorial orders and correlations~\cite{Greitemann19, Liu19}.
+To detect the local constraints, a rank-$2$ TK-SVM detecting quadratic correlations needs to be used.
+Figure~\ref{fig:C_phi9} shows the rank-$2$ $C_{\mu\nu}$ matrix for $\varphi = \frac{3\pi}{4}$.
+We refer to our previous works Refs.~\cite{Liu19, Greitemann19b} for the systematic decoding of such matrix.
 The pattern for $\varphi = \frac{7\pi}{4}$ has a similar structure but displays different signs for certain entries.

 Two constraints, $G_1$ and $G_2$, are inferred,

 with all other nearest neighbor and next-nearest neighbor correlations vanishing.
 Here, $\langle . \rangle_{\rm td}$ denotes a lattice average over triad clusters involving three bonds and four spins (see the inner panel of Figure~\ref{fig:C_phi9}), and ``$+$", ``$-$" correspond to $\varphi = \frac{3\pi}{4}, \frac{7\pi}{4}$, respectively.
 These constraints are verified by their explicit measurement in a Monte Carlo simulation as shown in Figure~\ref{fig:Gs_T}.